AnkitSuda/ankitsuda.github.io/README.md

 Work is in progress.

-main branch is used to deploy build code. dev branch is used deploy dev code.
+master branch is used to deploy build code. dev branch is used deploy dev code.